athvillar/stdaiapi/README.md

 ## Code Structure
 ### Layer Structure
-AI tech grows so fast that we cannot know how far it will get.
+AI tech grows so fast that we do not know where it will lead us.
 In order to keep maintain extendible, a multi-layer structure is used.
 Even some functions, modules become obsolete, other parts can still work well without effected.

 |Layer|Responsibility|Modules|Work To Do|
 |---|---|---|---|